 - Rate feeds

-Insurance programs include a wide selection of banners and copy to quickly add promotions to a site.
+Insurance affiliate programs include a wide selection of banners and copy to quickly add promotions to a site.
 Or, included in a marketing campaign.
 The better ones have recommendation engines and widgets to let visitors pick and chose plans from within an embedded section of the site.

 Plans from Allstate, Netquote, Hiscox, Esurance, and others, give affiliates an opportunity to earn a commission for each referral inquiring about auto, motorcycle, renters, and business quotes.